“Is it just me or that was pretty intense?”

 “Argh!”
 Salma groaned.
 She lifted herself off Raji.
 He rose up and slipped into a pair of grey slacks while she went into the bathroom to pick a robe.

 “Raji Asepita!”
 Comfort’s voice broke into the bedroom as he opened the door connecting to the living room.
-He lowered the volume of the radio first before going for the door.
-He unlocked it and Comfort stumbled in.
+He lowered the volume of the radio before going for the door.
+He unlocked it and Comfort stormed in.

 “You must be mad!”
 She shoved him out of the way.
 He could make out the stench of alcohol on her.